Campbell County Demographics

 A map of Campbell County's Population by Race

-Campbell County is the 40th most populous county of the 95 counties in Tennessee.
+Campbell County is ranked the 40th most populous county in Tennessee, out of 95 counties.
+Campbell County was ranked the 40th most populous county in the 2020 Census.

 Campbell County's White Population